DSpeckhals/python-indent/README.md

 This package is made to fill that gap; __python-indent__ listens for `editor:newline` events in Python source files, and when triggered, adjusts the indentation to be lined up relative to the opening delimiter of the statement _or_ "hanging" (for parameters, tuples, or lists).
 Also, when proper unindenting (back to normal) is necessary, this package assures that is done correctly.

-### Settings
+### Tab Types

-- __Continuation Indent Type__: Indent type for continuing lines as described in [PEP 0008 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/#indentation).
+Both indent types for continuing lines as described in [PEP 0008 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/#indentation) are auto-detected and applied by this package.
-  - aligned with opening delimiter
+  - Aligned with Opening Delimiter

     ```python
     def function_with_lots_of_params(param_1, param_2,